Anilturaga/aiide/README.md

 <br/>

-**`aiide`** is a LLM datastructure management library for providing a RL-type environment to the LLM.
-It allows you to declare live components(ENV), enable the LLM through tools to modify the components(ENV) and provide the LLM with feedback/reward(as function response) and latest snapshot of the components(ENV).
+**`aiide`** facilitates the creation of reinforcement learning (RL)-type environments for large language models (LLMs).
+It allows you to define and manage live data structures (components) that collectively form the environment (ENV).
+The LLM can interact with and modify these components by using user provided tools.
+After each action, along with the tool response, aiide adds the latest snapshot/state of all ENV components and removes all older ENV snapshots from the LLM's memory.

 <div align="center"><picture>
   <source media="(prefers-color-scheme: dark)" srcset="docs/figures/aiide_overview.png">